NHSDigital/az-backup/docs/usage.md

 * Contributor (required to create resources)
 * Role Based Access Control Administrator (to assign roles to the backup vault managed identity) **with a condition that limits the roles which can be assigned to:**
+    * Disk Backup Reader
+    * Disk Snapshot Contributor
+    * PostgreSQL Flexible Server Long Term Retention Backup Role
     * Storage Account Backup Contributor
-    * Disk Snapshot Contributor
-    * Disk Backup Reader
+    * Reader

 ## Module Variables